Bearpaw Reserve

-Bearpaw Reserve is a nature preserve on the north-facing slopes of the Yucaipa Ridge in the San Bernardino Mountains, where conifer and oak woodlands support wildlife such as flying squirrels and the southern spotted owl.
-Its most prominent feature is Columbine Falls, a seasonal waterfall about 110 feet (34 m) high.
+Bearpaw Reserve is a nature preserve on the north-facing slopes of the Yucaipa Ridge in the San Bernardino Mountains.
+Conifer and oak woodlands support wildlife such as flying squirrels and the southern spotted owl.
+Columbine Falls is a seasonal waterfall about 110 feet (34 m) high.
 The 600 acre property is owned and managed by The Wildlands Conservancy as part of its system of preserves.

 Geography

 The site ranges from 4500 ft to 6000 ft in elevation on the north slope of the Yucaipa Ridge.
 It is largely surrounded by the San Bernardino National Forest and lies near Allen Peak and Birch Mountain.
 Columbine Falls is located within the tract.
-The San Bernardino Valley Audubon Society’s Bearpaw Sanctuary, established in 1994, adjoins the property.
+The San Bernardino Valley Audubon Society’s Bearpaw Sanctuary adjoins the property.

 Flora and fauna

 Habitats include mixed conifer forests of incense cedar, ponderosa pine, and coulter pine, along with chaparral and oak woodlands.
 A rare hybrid of black oak and interior live oak, sometimes called the oracle oak, occurs in the area.
 Wildlife recorded on the land include black bears, flying squirrels, and the southern spotted owl.